madpiano/2019-432/slides/class08/README.md

 ## Announcements

 - What are we going to do on Thursday of this week?
+- When is our next Minute Paper?
+- When will we hear back about our Project 1 Proposals?

 ## Why You Don't Just Throw Away Outliers...